 The general public acknowledges the spirit of concern that sits at the core of the ADDA, but many still question the new law’s effectiveness and practicality.
 For instance, is it better to have the phone mounts installed anywhere else but the windshield?
 Some people voiced out their concerns, including motoring expert James Deakin, who said that he found it safer to glance at a spot on his windscreen than somewhere on the console.
 Ram Salome, a shuttle driver, agreed with him.
 He said, “The law is unclear, and if it is line of sight that is the issue, how about jeepneys and their signboards?
 Is this not a distraction and interference to line of sight?”

 Lawyer Robby Consunji, who is also the former president of the Car Awards Group, Inc. and a columnist at Top Gear, questioned the need for the driving act.
 He challenged the authorities to present a verifiable data that shows electronic devices are a leading cause of motor vehicle accidents in the Philippines.
 Unless lawmakers can prove that ADDA is indeed helpful in reducing road mishaps, Filipino motorists won’t fully embrace it.

 The government’s increasing efforts at curbing the rate of accidents in Philippine roads are noteworthy.
-To some extent, the lawmakers have done their part, whether the general public agrees or not.
+To some extent, the lawmakers for road accident preventions have done their part, whether the general public agrees or not.
 Now, it’s up to motorists to ensure their own safety and that of their passengers and fellow drivers.
 Unless everyone makes a proactive and conscious effort to make driving safer, Philippine roads will remain untamed and dangerous.

 With a goal to help Filipinos lead healthier financial lives, Moneymax regularly publishes tips and tricks on personal finance and lifestyle, among many other topics.
 For more finance-related news and articles, follow Moneymax on Linkedin.